valboz/RTModel/docs/DataPreprocessing.md

 ### Recording the options

 In each modeling run, the options for `Reader` are stored in the file `Reader.ini` in the `/ini` subdirectory within the event directory for later reference.
 If the modeling run is [archived](Archive.md), also the whole `/ini` subdirectory is saved so that the user may check the options used in each modeling run.
+The function `recover_options()` can be used to load the options from a previous run.

 ## Forcing error-bar normalization